 Governmental institutions and health protection agencies like FDA, WHO and European Commission apply these methods on a large scale to control marketed food products and animal feed^{3,4,5}.
-Additionally, the presence of aflatoxins B1, B2, G1, and G2 in a variety of processed and unprocessed foods is controlled in countries around the world.
-The lowest maximum aflatoxin level of 0.1 μ g/kg for processed ceral-based foods and all kinds of dietary foods for special medical purpose, both for babies, infants and young children are set by the European Commission according to regulation EG 1881/20066.
+Additionally, the presence of aflatoxins B1, B2, G1 and G2 in a variety of processed and unprocessed foods is controlled in countries around the world.
+The lowest maximum aflatoxin level of 0.1 μg/kg for processed cereal-based foods and all kinds of dietary foods for special medical purpose, both for babies, infants and young children are set by the European Commission according to regulation EG 1881/20066.
+From 2013 to 2018 the Rapid Alert System for Food and Feed of the European Commission (RASFF) registered 44 notifications for aflatoxins in cereals and bakery products and two in baby food7.
+The alerts affecting baby foods were notified by Switzerland (aflatoxin B1 at 0.18 μg/kg) and the Netherlands (aflatoxin B1 from 0.21 to 0.39 μg/kg)2.
 The required verification method is HPLC with fluorescence detection and preliminary sample extraction.
 Unfortunately, aflatoxins B1 and G1 show only minimal fluorescence and are thus difficult to detect.
 Irradiating the aflatoxins mixture with UV light of 254 nm, the aflatoxins B1 and G1 undergo photo-induced hydroxylation and can then be measured through fluorescence spectrometry more sensitively.
 The dedicated AZURA® Aflatoxin system consists of a fluorescence detector with coupled photochemical post column derivatization module.
 The photochemical post column derivatization enables a non-toxic and fast derivatization at room temperature.
 In comparison to previous methods, using saturated iodine reactions coils or with electrochemical generated bromine in a KOBRA cell, no toxic halogenic reagents were used for derivatization.
-Thus, no halogenic solvent waste was used.
-The complete analytical method, including recovery, standard deviation, and robustness evaluation, is described in AppNote VFD01787.
+Thus, no halogenic solvent waste was produced.
+The complete analytical method, including recovery, standard deviation and robustness evaluation, is described in AppNote VFD01788.
 The sample preparation for the analytical method described in this AppNote is suitable to reduce intensive matrix effects to enable a highly reproducible and sensitive quantification of the aflatoxins.